 First and foremost, do not panic!
-At this time, there is no evidence that companion animals, including pets, can spread COVID-19 or that they might be a source of infection.
+By following some basic hygiene practices, you can limit your risk of contracting COVID-19.
 We still recommend washing your hands with soap and water after contact with any animal.
 This protects you and others against various common bacteria such as E. coli and Salmonella that can pass between pets and humans.

 Preparation is key.
 Identify backup caretakers for your pets ahead of time in the event you are confirmed to have COVID-19 and are not able to care for them.
 If you can’t find a backup caretaker, and public health officials require home care and isolation, wear a well-fitted mask and limit interaction with pets and other animals.

 In the event that you become too sick to care for your animal, having a preparedness plan is essential.
 Some steps to take include:

 Pets should have proper identification: a collar with ID tag and a microchip with current, up-to-date contact information.